Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Follow the next steps to install Maven Documents Template Builder on the online version of Microsoft Excel.

-Go to Office.com and log into your Microsoft account
+Go to Office.com and log into your Microsoft account.

-Create a new Excel book document or open an existing one
+Create a new Excel book document or open an existing one.

 Read and if you agree with the terms and conditions, check the respective box.
-Click Continue
+Click Continue.

 Voilà!
 The Maven Documents Template Builder add-in now could be used on the online XLSX file.

-The first thing that you should do before building the template is to run Template Builder add-in on your XLSX file and log into the Salesforce account.
+The first thing that you should do before building the template is to run the Template Builder add-in on your XLSX file and log into the Salesforce account.

 Run Microsoft Excel and create a new or open an already existing book.